A Work Commenced September 14 2021

 Thanks for reading!

 Dr Neil English is the author of seven books in amateur and professional astronomy, including a large historical work, Chronicling the Golden Age of Astronomy, showcasing how the Christian faith was never a hindrance but actually instrumental to the development of astronomical science.
-His new book on binoculars will be published in 2023.
+His new book on binoculars will be published December 2023.